It’s freaking tiring dealing with diaper blowout hacks at 3 am in the morning.

 So if you’re frustrated with diaper poonamis from your little one, then this article is for you.

-I’ve listed here several ways on how to deal with and prevent massive diaper blowouts.
+I’ve listed here several ways on how to deal with it and how to prevent massive diaper blowouts.

 Most of the advice here came from popular online parenting groups – people who’ve legit dealt with this issue.